Journal of Advanced Nursing

 OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen, a fee must be paid to ensure that the article is made available to non-subscribers on publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 Please see Terms and Conditions for full details on Online Open.
 Any authors wishing to send their paper OnlineOpen will be required to complete the payment form available from the website.
 The Editorial Office should not be informed of the decision to publish Online Open until the manuscript has been accepted.
 All papers go through the journal's standard peer-review process and are accepted or rejected based on their own merit.

-Once it has been accepted, Wiley-Blackwell’s Author Services enables authors to track their article through the production process to publication online and in print.
+Wiley’s Author Services enables authors to track their accepted article through the production process to publication online and in print.
 Authors can check the status of their articles online and choose to receive automated e-mails at key stages of production so they do not need to contact the production editor to check on progress.
 Visit Author Services for more details on online production tracking and for a wealth of resources including FAQs and tips on article preparation, submission and more.

 Free access to the final PDF offprint of your article will be available via Author Services only.
-Please sign up for Author Services if you would like to access your article PDF offprint and enjoy the many other benefits the service offers.
+Please sign up for Author Services if you would like to access your article PDF offprint and use the other benefits of the service.
 Additional paper offprints may be ordered online.
 Please click on the following link and fill in the necessary details and ensure that you type information in all of the required fields: http://offprint.cosprinters.com/cos.
-If you have queries about offprints please e-mail: email@example.com.
+If you have queries about offprints please e-mail: firstname.lastname@example.org.
 Single issues of the journal can be purchased from our customer services department.

 Author material archive policy

-Please note that unless specifically requested, Wiley-Blackwell will dispose of all submitted material one month after publication.
-If you require the return of any material submitted, please inform the Editorial Office
+Please note that unless specifically requested, Wiley will dispose of all submitted material one month after publication.

 Note to NIH Grantees